 Who can enter?

-Presenting authors aged 35 years or under on 6 June 2022, or within three years of their PhD award are eligible to enter their abstract for the poster prize during the abstract submission process.
+Presenting authors aged 35 years or under on 10 July 2025, or within three years of their PhD award are eligible to enter their abstract for the poster prize during the abstract submission process.
 If the presenter does not qualify, the poster will not be considered for the prize.

 How do I enter?

-Eligible poster presenters will need to indicate that they want to be considered for the Poster Prize during the abstract submission process (6 June 2022 – 12 July 2022).
+Eligible poster presenters will need to indicate that they want to be considered for the Poster Prize during the abstract submission process (6 May 2024 – 10 July 2025).
 To do this, please tick the corresponding box within the online abstract submission form.

 How will the competition be judged?